fundapps/TechDocs/README.md

 ## Authentication
 You authenticate to the Rapptr API via [Basic Authentication](https://tools.ietf.org/html/rfc2617) over HTTPS.
 A Rapptr administrator from your organisation must create a user with the role "API" for this purpose.
 You must authenticate for all requests.
-**Note:** Please ensure you create a seperate user for the API as if you use an existing user's account, as soon as they change their password the API upload will fail.
+**Note:** Please ensure you create a separate user for the API as if you use an existing user's account, as soon as they change their password the API upload will fail.

 ## Methods